This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The alkaline diet:

-It aims to replace acid-forming foods in your diet with alkaline foods that can help you improve your health.
+It aims to replace acid-forming foods in your diet with alkaline foods that can help improve your health.

 Some of the benefits are weight loss and better digestion.